 FROM SEVENTEEN STRANDS OF PURE LIFE FORCE AND UNBRIDLED INVENTIVENESS, THE BRATTLE STREET CHAMBER PLAYERS WEAVE A SILKY FABRIC OF MUSICAL ECSTASY UNRIVALED IN THIS DIMENSION.

 "An electrifying mixture of zaniness, bombast, and the finest individual musicianship that harvard has to offer." - the harvard crimson

-When they are not saving the universe, the fourteen members of Brattle form one of Harvard's most exciting musical ensembles.
+When they are not saving the universe, the seventeen members of Brattle form one of Harvard's most exciting musical ensembles.
 A conductorless string chamber orchestra, Brattle has brought an intimate and dynamic approach to a broad-ranging repertoire of standard, seldom performed, and newly composed music for strings since its founding in 1998.